center-for-learning-management/eduvidual-simplesamlphp/docs/simplesamlphp-changelog.md

 Released 2007-09-14.
 Revision X.

   * Improved documentation
   * Authentication plugin API.
-Only LDAP authentication plugin is included, but it is now easier to implement your own plugin.
+Only LDAP authenticaiton plugin is included, but it is now easier to implement your own plugin.
   * Added support for SAML 2.0 IdP to work with Google Apps for Education.
 Tested.